dryfish09/dryfish09/README.md

 Now I currently working on **LilyPad Team**!
 And I have some personal repositories you can visit:
 - [Kotlin Cookbook](https://github.com/dryfish09/KotlinCookBook): unofficial docs for kotlin, not usually update.
 - [Zalithlauncher 2](https://github.com/Zalithlauncher/Zalithlauncher2): This is not my own repository, but I contributed to.
-- [DryFish.ILib: Main library](https://github.com/dryfish09/ILib): My own **C# library**, it helps you write code code easier, shorter, for more information, please visit it.
+- [DryFish.ILib: Main library](https://github.com/dryfish09/ILib): My own **C# library**, it helps you write code easier, shorter, for more information, please visit it.
 - [DryFish ILib: Random utilities](https://github.com/dryfish09/ILib.Random): C# random library, part of DryFish's C# ecosystem.
 - [SVG Profile Card Generator](https://github.com/dryfish09/card-svg-gen): Deployed web: https://dryfish09.github.io/card-svg-gen
 - [ZalithLauncher 2 plus](https://github.com/star1xr/zalithlauncher2plus): A fork of Zalith launcher 2 with better performance and features.
-That's a project which I contributed to.
+That's a project that I contributed to.

 > [!NOTE]
 > To find out what the hell I'm doing at the LilyPad Team, please visit [Team's Github homepage](https://github.com/lilypadteam)